 Thanks for reading

 I hope that this article brought you a few ideas on how to retire on little money and that you are prepared for it.
 If you have any other tips on the subject we would love to hear from you.
-And, if you have any questions, please use the box below and I will respond as soon as possible.
+And, if you have any questions, please use the comments box below and I will respond as soon as possible.
 If you enjoyed this article please share it socially and leave a comment below, I will highly appreciate it!

 I am a Premium Member of Wealthy Affiliate, where I have learned how to share my passions.
 I am inviting you to join my team and learn how to become successful in business and retire early.
 It is 100% FREE to join, learn and earn!
-Click the button below and I’ll see you on the other side.
+Click the button below to find out more about it.